 Most of us learned about relationships and marriage from our parents.
 It is said that marriage requires attention.
 The moment you stop working on it is the moment it begins to falter.
 This doesn’t sound like the Hollywood marriages we expect.

-But, it is true.
-Think of your relationship as a living thing in itself.
-Like all living things, it needs nourishment and protection, healing when it is sick and space to grow and flourish.
-Cultivate it with thoughtfulness for the other’s needs, spend time together and sometimes even time apart.
+Your relationship as a living thing with three separate entities – you, your partner, and the relationship itself.
+Like all living things, it needs nourishment and protection, healing when it is sick, and space to grow and flourish.
+Cultivate it with thoughtfulness for the others’ needs, spend time together, and sometimes even time apart.

 This may be the time to seek Couples Counseling.